sjyang18/pepper-box/README.md

 ## Getting Started
 ___

-Pepper-Box includes four main components
+Pepper-Box includes five main components

 * **PepperBoxKafkaSampler** : This is jmeter java sampler sends messages to kafka.
 * **Pepper-Box PlainText Config** : This jmeter config element generates plaintext messages based on input schema template designed.
 * **Pepper-Box Serialized Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.
 * **PepperBoxLoadGenerator** : This is standalone utility which can be used without jmeter.
+* **PepperBoxLoadConsumer** : This is another standalone utility that consumes messages written by either the Sampler or the Load Generator.
 ### Setup
 ___